magicbell/magicbell-swift/README.md

 ## Installation

+### CocoaPods

 You can add the MagicBell SDK for iOS to your Xcode project using [CocoaPods](https://cocoapods.org).
 If you have not installed CocoaPods, install it by running:

 ```
 gem install cocoapods